Author: Ashok P. Nadkarni <apnmbx-wits@yahoo.com>

 PROJECT=sample !include "rules-ext.vc" PRJ_OBJS = $(TMP_DIR)\sample.obj \ $(TMP_DIR)\util.obj \ !endif !include "targets.vc" pkgindex: default-pkgindex

-The lines must be in the order shown with PROJECT
+The lines must be in the order shown with PROJECT defined before

-inclusion of rules-ext.vc
+inclusion of rules-ext.vc and PRJ_OBJS after.
+The standard

-targets, defined in targets.vc
+targets, defined in targets.vc, are included last.

 Given the above, the commands